 - 2. The language of questions should be straight & simple. - 3.
 In all nine questions should be asked, of which first question (Comprising of 8 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Out of remaining eight questions, two questions should be asked from each section, out of which the candidates are required to attempt one question from each section.
+Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
+All questions carry equal marks.